Marquette Golden Eagles square off against the Indiana Hoosiers - WTOP News

 Chicago; Sunday, 1 p.m.
 EST

-BOTTOM LINE: Marquette will play Indiana at United Center in Chicago, Illinois.
+BOTTOM LINE: Marquette will face Indiana at United Center in Chicago, Illinois.

-Marquette finished 23-11 overall with a 9-3 record in non-conference play during the 2024-25 season.
-The Golden Eagles averaged 17.8 points off of turnovers, 10.4 second-chance points and 14.6 bench points last season.
+Marquette finished 23-11 overall with a 9-3 record in non-conference games in the 2024-25 season.
+The Golden Eagles averaged 9.0 steals, 3.6 blocks and 9.0 turnovers per game last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.